The Future Continuous Tense in the TOEIC®: When to Use It and When to Avoid It

 Future Continuous in the TOEIC®: When to Use It and When to Avoid It

-The Future Continuous (will be + V-ing) expresses an action that will be in progress at a specific time in the future.
+The future continuous (will be + V-ing) expresses an action that will be in progress at a specific moment in the future.

 In the TOEIC®, it mainly appears in Parts 5 and 6 to describe future professional schedules or meetings.